Below are frequently asked questions for using the proposal submission site.

 1. How do I log in to the All Academic submission site?

-Beginning in 2017, members will now submit proposals to All Academic by using their ASA username and password.
+Members may submit proposals to All Academic by using their ASA username and password.

 Please note: Prior to logging into All Academic, we recommend that all members who are submitting proposals renew their ASA membership if they haven't already.
 Members whose annual dues have expired will receive an alert and will be redirected to renew their membership and update their profile prior to entering the proposal submission site.
 To add or update your institutional affiliation for the program, click on edit my profile, select my addresses, and edit institution.
 Once dues have been paid and your profile verified, you can navigate back to the submission site to begin creating your proposal.